Click Here to Quick Exit - will open a new tab

 Purpose

 All participants have the right to feel safe, respected, and free from discrimination during their attendance of the Wood Buffalo Pride Festival.
-The purpose of the Code of Conduct is to keep all Festival participants safe, and to create accountability measures for intentional and/or unintentional incidents of harm.
+The purpose of the Code of Conduct is to keep all Festival participants safe, and to create accountability for intentional and/or unintentional incidents of harm.

 The 2SLGBTQIA+ community has faced an increased amount of adversity in our province and community in recent years.
 Because of this, we encourage keeping interactions positive and culturally-sensitive to avoid any unintentional misunderstandings.
 Our goal is to ensure that the Wood Buffalo Pride Festival remains an inclusive, welcoming space for the 2SLGBTQIA+ community and our allies.